Welcome to Luffa.info. Here is information, photos and video about the amazing Luffa sponge gourd.

 A large loofah or a smaller piece on a handle or rope makes a great back scratcher.
 They can be cut into many shapes for scrubbing pads, padding, and other craft uses.
 The loofahs can be cut lengthwise with the core removed to make sheets of sponge material.
 These sheets of luffa material can be sewn into items like table hot pads, sandals, bath mats, hats, or anything else you can imagine.

 The luffa buds, flowers, and soft young fruits are sometimes cooked and eaten like squash or okra.
 We eat small luffa fruits when in season, but disclaim any legal responsibility for any bad reactions anyone might have from consuming luffa.
 Eat at your own risk.
 Those with sensitivities to certain foods should proceed with caution.
 Unknown allergy potential.
 That said, millions of people around the world eat parts of the plant.
 Luffa has been an important food source in many cultures.
 The tough fibrous vines are not edible, but leaves and roots may be eaten by some people depending how bitter they are.
 Sap in the luffa vines and leaves contains a bitter compound with a musky smell that seems to repel insects and animals.
-It tastes similar to the bitterness sometimes found in cucumbers, a close plant relative also in the Cucurbitaceae family.
-According to some sources a fellow named Wehmer identified a substance known as luffeine for the bitterness of Luffa acutangula, a related species grown commonly for food.
+It can have a bitterness similar to that sometimes found in cucumbers, a close plant relative also in the Cucurbitaceae family.

 Luffa, like many plants, contains a variety of substances.
 Parts of the plant and seeds have been used for the medicinal properties.
 Powdered luffa fibers have been an ingredient in traditional Chinese herbal medicine.
 One Egyptian study found the seeds of luffa reduced blood glucose levels in animals.
 More medicinal references can be found on our links page.